Dmitri-Sintsov/django-jinja-knockout/docs/macros.rst

     {{ render_form(request, 'body', form) }}

-To read more about `render_form()`_ template context function and built-in form / inline formsets renderers, see :doc:`forms`.
+To read more about `render_form()`_ template context function and the built-in form / inline formsets renderers, see :doc:`forms`.

 Inline formsets